nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.SetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue, int value)`

-`NetworkingSockets.DispatchCallback(StatusCallback callback)`
+`NetworkingSockets.DispatchCallback(StatusCallback callback)` dispatches one callback per call if available.

 #### Library
 Contains constant fields.

 `Library.maxCloseMessageLength` the maximum length of the reason string in bytes when a connection is closed.

-`Library.maxCloseReasonLength` the maximum length of the reason code when a connection is closed.
+`Library.maxCloseReasonValue` the maximum value of the reason code when a connection is closed.

 `Library.Initialize(StringBuilder errorMessage)` initializes the native library.
 Capacity of a mutable string for an error message must be equal to `Library.maxErrorMessageLength`.